 - Butter (make the rice delicious)

 4. Protect your counter

 It’s time to control a rice cooker’s boil-over problem in different ways.
 Make yourself protective of handling it.
 Handle all the mess in smart ways as follows.

 - Take a cookie sheet and place it under the rice cooker.
 It will keep all the mess in place.
 Cleaning the cookie sheet is better than cleaning the countertop.
 The sheet makes the cleaning part a little bit easier for you.

 - Use a paper towel.
 Place it over the vent.
 Remember, a paper towel is not a seal.
 Don’t worry about the cooker.
 It is still able to vent.
 Paper towels can catch water and starch.
-When it comes out from the cooker, a paper towel will do the job.
+A paper towel will do the job when it comes out from the cooker.
 The paper towel method is effective when the bubbles come out in small quantities.

 What Is the Reason My Rice Cooker Bubbling Over?

 Cooking in a rice cooker means you’ll discover foam as well as a bubbling sound.
 The only reason is the rice you’re cooking.
 Few types of rice have more starch than the regular quantity.

 Rice cookers start to make bubbles when you cook starchy rice.
 The water mixes with the rice in the process of cooking.
 Additionally, the starch is also mixed with water.